-COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Compare the mechanisms of gene expression in prokaryotes and eukaryotes.
-CO 2 Identify the components involved in prokaryotic and eukaryotic gene regulation.
-CO 3 Recognize the importance and role of various epigenetic factors that affect gene expression and explain the mechanisms involved.
-CO 4 Identify various operon systems and explain their detailed mechanism.
-CO 5 Understand the post transcriptional and post translational modifications along with the role of various factors involved in both the processes.
-CO 6 Gain the knowledge of the various tools used for genetic engineering like restriction enzymes and vectors CO 7 Apply the concepts of Transformation, Transfection and Transduction methods used for introducing recombinant genes into various host organisms.
-CO 7 Understand the various types of cellular signalling, receptors and signalling pathways as well as apoptosis pathways.
-CO 8 Identify the stages in cancer progression.
-CO 9 Formulate cancer treatment strategies based on the knowledge of cancer physiology.
+COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Compare the mechanisms of gene expression as well as the components involved in gene regulation between prokaryotes and eukaryotes.
+CO 2 Understand the post transcriptional and post translational modifications along with the role of various factors involved in both the processes.
+CO 3 Appraise the various tools used for genetic engineering like restriction enzymes and vectors CO 4 Apply the concepts of Transformation, Transfection and Transduction methods used for introducing recombinant genes into various host organisms.
+CO 5 Classify the various types of cellular signalling, receptors and signalling pathways as well as apoptosis pathways.
+CO 6 Formulate cancer treatment strategies based on the knowledge of cancer physiology.